Ozark Music Festival

-The Ozark Music Festival was held on July 19–21, 1974 on the Missouri State Fair in Sedalia, Missouri.
+The Ozark Music Festival was held on July 19–21, 1974 on the Missouri State Fairgrounds in Sedalia, Missouri.
 It is estimated that anywhere from 160,000 to 350,000 were in attendance at the three day festival.
 The event was marked by mismanagement as the facilities were not equipped for the number of attendees.

 Promotion

 The Ozark Music Festival was organized by Musical Productions, Inc., a company created by a group of Kansas City businessmen for the purpose of promoting the festival.
 Chris Fritz served as president, and Robert Shaw handled the advertising and general production for the event.
 On February 21, 1974, prior to its March incorporation, the company's legal counsel sent a letter to Ron Jones, Secretary of the Missouri State Fair, officially proposing the music festival and suggesting that it be held on the fairgrounds.
 A lease was signed on April 11 after negotiations between officials with the Missouri Department of Agriculture (the state agency which oversaw the State Fair) and Musical Productions, Inc. The company agreed to pay the State of Missouri $40,000 for use of the fairgrounds.

 Promoters assured officials from the Missouri Department of Agriculture and the Sedalia Chamber of Commerce that the three-day weekend event would be a bluegrass and “pop rock” festival with no more than 50,000 tickets sold.
 Advertisements described additional attractions, such as a craft fair and an electronics display. $100,000 worth of jewelry would reportedly be displayed in booths at the festival.
 Promoters of the event refused to call it a rock festival in attempt to lessen the worries of local citizens, many of whom were afraid the Ozark Music Festival would be similar to events such as Woodstock or Altamont.
 Promoters also planned a nondenominational religious service for Sunday morning on the last day of the event, along with an "old-time fiddler show."
 Wells Fargo Security Service would provide 375 security guards.